Frequently Asked Questions

 My aim as a coach is to provide you care, motivation, and a host of new habits and skills that will carry you forward.
 When our relationship is successful, you will have new faith in your own wisdom and resilience, and I won’t be necessary.

 Using mindfulness and other emotionally informed tools is a big part of what I do.
-If a client is unable to consistently show up for their stated commitments, a referral to a therapist is suggested.
+If a client is consistently referring to aspects of their past or is unable to consistently show up for their stated commitments, a referral to a therapist is given.

-• Yes!
-Though I find mindfulness to be the foundational element of change (think of it as the bread of the sandwich), I use many other tools.
+Yes!
+Though I find mindfulness to be the foundational element of change , I use many other tools.
 I am trained (Level 1) in Internal Family Systems, and I use other proven methods such as CBT, Stoicism, and Nonviolent Communication.
 I also help clients investigate aspects of their lives that pose challenges to their progress; lack of exercise, sleep routine, time management, diet, social media and screen time issues, etc.

 Don’t see your question answered here or want to learn more before committing to a coaching engagement?